 The Betfair Group are the largest betting exchange on the internet.
 The company began life in 2000, founded by Andrew Black and Edward Wray, and now has net incomes of over £50 million.

 Get up to £100 In Free Bets (T&Cs apply)

 Since 2001 Betfair has operated as a betting exchange using a Gibraltar licence.
 In February 2016 Betfair merged with another large online sports book, Paddy Power.Betfair claims to have over four million registered customers, of which one million are active on the site on a weekly basic.
 Betfair also claims it offers better odds than those offered by traditional, land-based bookmakers.

-When you sign up as a new customer at Betfair, you are entitled to a deal in which you receive a free, no-risk £20 bet.
+When you sign up as a new customer at Betfair, you are entitled to a deal in which you receive a bonus, bonus £5 bet.
 Note that this offer is not open to customers in Portugal, Bulgaria, India, Belarus, Chile, Croatia, Hungary, Latvia, Macedonia, Moldova, Poland, Romania, Russia, Serbia, Slovenia, Tunisia or Ukraine.

 The Betfair site allows both in-play betting, and cash-out.